IM-UR-CITY/im-ur-city/index.md

 # The Startup Society Project

-## Changing the Way We Connect and Make Decisions through Digital Spaces and Intelligent Agents
+## Changing the Way We Connect and Make Decisions through Intelligent Agents in Social Spaces
 ---------------------------------------

 &nbsp;